Back and Pelvic Girdle Pain in Pregnancy and Postpartum Blog

 Other women during pregnancy and postpartum feel they need the compression lower around their sacroiliac and pubic joints.
 If that is you, make sure the support you select does that.
 Not all maternity or postpartum supports provide that compression.
 You can get that compression from a sacroiliac belt, maternity compression short or legging or postpartum compression short or legging that does provide that sacroiliac compression as the one pictured below.

 If compression does not feel good, you may need some special exercises that are in my book "Back and Pelvic Girdle Pain in Pregnancy and Postpartum."
 You are guided step by step to determine the correct exercises for you.
-After the muscles in your pelvic girdle are balanced, the compression most likely will feel wonderful!

 It is more important than ever that you eat healthy during your pregnancy and postpartum time.
 In addition, your healthcare provider will recommend prenatal vitamins so you receive enough folic acid, iron and calcium which your body needs.